Lethe (Person of Interest)

 "Lethe" is the 11th episode of the third season of the American television drama series Person of Interest.
 It is the 56th overall episode of the series and is written by co-producer Erik Mountain and directed by Richard J. Lewis.
 It aired on CBS in the United States and on CTV in Canada on December 17, 2013.

 The series revolves around a computer program for the federal government known as "The Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 A team, consisting of John Reese, Harold Finch and Sameen Shaw follow "irrelevant" crimes: lesser level of priority for the government.
 In the episode, with Reese leaving for Colorado, Finch reluctantly starts working on their new number, which belongs to an old MIT friend.
 However, the case proves to be even bigger than anticipated when his friend reveals he worked on a very important project.
-The title refers to "Lethe", one of the five rivers of the underworld of Hades in the Greek mythology.
+The title refers to "Lethe", one of the five rivers of the underworld of Hades in Greek mythology.

-According to Nielsen Media Research, the episode was seen by an estimated 12.40 million household viewers and gained a 2.0/6 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 12.4 million household viewers and gained a 2.0/6 ratings share among adults aged 18–49.
 The episode received highly positive reviews, with critics praising the new focus on the "Samaritan" storyline, twists and performances, but Reese's storyline received a less favorable response.